CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `pcluster ssh -v -Y -i ~/your-key.pem --cluster-name cmaq`

-Scancel any jobs left in the queue

 Submit a new job

 `sbatch run_cctm_2016_12US2.180pe.5x36.pcluster.csh`

-NOte, I am trying this from a new AWS account, and the compute nodes don't appear to be provisioning.
+Note, I am trying this from a new AWS account, and the compute nodes don not appear to be provisioning.

-I checked and found this:
+I checked and found that my IAM Policy needed to be created for this new account.

-If you are unable to access AWS Services, please note that some services may take up to 24 hours to fully activate.
-If you’re still unable to access AWS Services after that time, please visit AWS Support.

 Note, I had to enable spot instances IAM Policy: AWSEC2SpotServiceRolePolicy

-One way to accomplish this is to have each user login to the EC2 Website and launch a spot instance.
+Another way to accomplish this is to have each user login to the EC2 Website and launch a spot instance.
-The service policy will be automatically created.
+The service policy will be automatically created, that can then be used by Parallel Cluster.

-Check to see the log on the parallel cluster
+Check to view any errors in the log on the parallel cluster

 `vi /var/log/parallelcluster/slurm_resume.log`